automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Ferganasaurus.md

 # Ferganasaurus
-## Description: The first dinosaur ever to be discovered in the USSR.
+## The first dinosaur ever to be discovered in the USSR.